solliancenet/tech-immersion-data-ai/day1-exp1/README.md

     ![The dynamic data mask query is shown and the Execute button is highlighted above.](media/ssms-execute-ddm-query.png 'Execute query')

-5. Clear the query window and replace the previous query with the following, selecting the first 50 rows (Replace `YOUR_UNIQUE_IDENTIFIER` with the unique identifier assigned to you for this lab):
+5. Clear the query window and replace the previous query with the following to add a dynamic data mask to the `dbo.customer.c_email_address` field:

     ```sql
-    SELECT TOP 50 * FROM Dimension.Customer_YOUR_UNIQUE_IDENTIFIER
+    ALTER TABLE dbo.customer
+    ALTER COLUMN c_email_address ADD MASKED WITH (FUNCTION = 'email()');
     ```

+    > The `email` masking method exposes the first letter of an email address and the constant suffix ".com", in the form of an email address: `aXXX@XXXX.com`.

+6. Clear the query window and replace the previous query with the following, selecting all rows from the customer table:

+    ```sql
+    SELECT * FROM dbo.customer
+    ```

     ![The query results are shown with no mask applied to the Postal Code field.](media/ssms-ddm-results-no-mask.png 'Query results')

-6. Notice that the full Postal Code values are visible.
+7. Notice that the full last name and email address values are visible.
 That is because the user you are logged in as a privileged user.
-Let's create a new user and execute the query again (Replace `YOUR_UNIQUE_IDENTIFIER` with the unique identifier assigned to you for this lab).
+Let's create a new user and execute the query again:

     ```sql
     CREATE USER TestUser WITHOUT LOGIN;
-    GRANT SELECT ON Dimension.Customer_YOUR_UNIQUE_IDENTIFIER TO TestUser;
+    GRANT SELECT ON dbo.customer TO TestUser;

     EXECUTE AS USER = 'TestUser';
-    SELECT TOP 50 * FROM Dimension.Customer_YOUR_UNIQUE_IDENTIFIER;
+    SELECT * FROM dbo.customer;
     REVERT;
     ```

-7. Execute the query by clicking the **Execute** button.
+8. Execute the query by clicking the **Execute** button.
 Notice this time that the Postal Code values are masked (`90XXX`).

     ![The query results are shown with the mask applied to the Postal Code field.](media/ssms-ddm-results-mask.png 'Query results')